ngx-lottie/ngx-lottie/README.md

 The `ng-lottie` component is marked with `OnPush` change detection strategy.
 This means it will not be checked in any phase of the change detection mechanism until you change the reference to some binding.
 For example if you use an `svg` renderer and there are a lot DOM elements projected — you would like to avoid checking this component, as it's not necessary.

-Also `AnimationItem` events are listened outside of the Angular zone.
-Thus you shouldn't worry that Lottie's events will cause the `ApplicationRef` to invoke tick every ms.
+`AnimationItem` events are listened outside of the Angular zone.
+You shouldn't worry that animation events will cause change detection every ms.

-**Note!** All `AnimationItem` methods must be invoked outside of the Angular zone.
-Given the following code:
+**But be careful!** Always wrap any calls to `AnimationItem` methods in `runOutsideAngular`.
+See the below code:

 ```ts
 import { Component, NgZone } from '@angular/core';